bcarrillo1051/Atinverter/docs/software/library/features/timer2_delay_feature.md

 The number of **bits** determines how high a timer can count before it overflows and restarts.

-Think of it like a clock ⏱️
+Think of it like a clock:
 - An **8-bit timer** can count from `0` to `255` ($2^8 - 1$)
 - A **16-bit timer** can count from `0` to `65,535` ($2^{16} - 1$)